Boeing 367-80: Final flight

 After 2,350 hours and 1,691 flights, the aircraft was withdrawn from use in 1969 and placed in storage.
 On May 26, 1972, Boeing donated the 367-80 to the Smithsonian's National Air and Space Museum, which had designated it one of the 12 most significant aircraft of all time.
 For the next 18 years, the aircraft was stored at a "desert boneyard" now called the 309th Aerospace Maintenance and Regeneration Group (AMARG) at Davis-Monthan Air Force Base near Tucson, Arizona, before being retrieved by Boeing in 1990 for restoration.
-The Dash 80's final flight was on August 27, 2003 to the Dulles International Airport.
+The Dash 80's final flight was on August 27, 2003, to Dulles International Airport.
 Repainted to its original yellow and brown Boeing livery, it was put on display at the Steven F. Udvar-Hazy Center, an annex of the Smithsonian Institution's National Air and Space Museum, that is adjacent to the Dulles airport in Chantilly, Virginia near Washington, D.C.